flatironinstitute/aLENS/README.md

 # Install dependencies
 ## Step 1. dependencies of SimToolbox
-Go to the folder SimToolbox and install all denpendency software mentioned in `StepByStep.md`.
 An easier way is to use the automated compilation and installation scripts hosted at `https://github.com/wenyan4work/Environment`.

 ## Step 2. dependencies of KMC
 KMC relies on the Gauss-Kronrod quadrature integrator in Boost.math.
-Make sure you have `boost>=1.66` installed.
+Make sure you have `boost>=1.70` installed.
 Only the boost header is necessary.
-Those compiled boost binary libraries are unnecessary.

 # Compiling
 Use 'cmake' to compile things.
 If `make` finishes successfully, now you have a usable executable called `aLENS.X`.